IUCNN/IUCNN/vignettes/Approximate_IUCN_Red_List_assessments_with_IUCNN.md

                     mode = 'bnn-class')
 ```

 IUCNN also offers the option to train a NN regression model instead of a classifier.
-Since the IUCN threat statuses constitute a list of categories that can be sorted by increasing threat level, we can model the task of estimating these categories as a regression problem.
-You can run such a model with the `train_iucnn()` function, specifying to train a regression model by setting `mode = 'nn-reg'`.
+Since the IUCN threat statuses constitute a list of ordinal categories sorted by increasing threat level, we can model the task of estimating these categories as a regression problem.
+Such a model can be trained with the `train_iucnn()` function, specifying to train a regression model by setting `mode = 'nn-reg'`.

 ```{r}
 res_4 <- train_iucnn(x = features_train,